 These probing questions not only help you understand the role but also open the door for you to discuss your key accomplishments in dealing with similar situations.

 Good luck with your next interview!

 Joanne Loberg of JL Careers Inc. is a Certified Executive Coach and Internationally Certified Career Management Professional.
-She specializes in working with professional and executive clients to provide job search strategies and tools including career testing, professional resumes, LinkedIn profiles, targeted cover letters, and interview strategies and practice.
+She specializes in coaching professional and executive clients, and providing career advancement strategies.
+Copyright JL Careers Inc. All rights reserved.

 Going on interviews and not landing offers?
 Let’s connect for a complimentary telephone Interview Audit.
 I’ll review your previous interviews to determine what you need to do to ace the interview and start landing job offers.